MasterJH5574/SimpleDB/README.md

 * 2021.05.11	Initialize Lab 4.
 * 2021.05.11	Implement class `IntHistogram`.
 I use the most naive estimation.
 * 2021.05.12	Implement class `TableStats`.
 The implementation is quite naive.
+* 2021.05.12	Implement class `JoinOptimizer`.
+I follow the methods described in the document.